-The use of proceeds from the issue of units is monitored on a daily basis by the Fund Distributor, based on guidelines set out in the Prospectus and the Trust Deed.
-The Fund complied with the requirements set out in the Prospectus and Trust Deed during the reported financial periods and no changes were made to the Fund's objectives, policies and processes from the previous year.
+The use of proceeds from the issue of units is monitored on a daily basis by the Fund Distributor, based on guidelines set out in the Prospectus and the Declaration of Trust.
+The Fund complied with the requirements set out in the Prospectus and Declaration of Trust during the reported financial periods and no changes were made to the Fund's objectives, policies and processes from the previous year.